 Conclusion

-In this proposal, two modification of the intra luma mode coding process were proposed.
-One is simplification of MPM list construction and the other one is optimization of syntax table.
-The proposal 1 results show the BD-rate saving for luma by -0.11% and -0.03% in AI and RA over VTM-4.0 respectively.
+In this proposal, simplification of MPM list construction was proposed.
+The simulation results show the BD-rate saving for luma by -0.11% and -0.03% in AI and RA over VTM-4.0 respectively.
 In the case of fully R-D encoder checking all MPMs, the BD-rates of proposal 1 become -0.13% and -0.05% in AI and RA respectively.
-On the other hand, the proposal 2 results show the BD-rate saving for luma by -0.11% and -x.xx% in AI and RA over VTM-4.0 respectively.
-In the case of fully R-D encoder checking all MPMs, the BD-rates of proposal 2 become -0.14% and -0.04% in AI and RA respectively.
+It was also confirmed that there is no coding loss comparing CE3-3.4.1.

 It is recommended that this approach be adopted in the next version of the VVC WD and VTM.